 You can modify the cutoff values in this scan to make it broader or narrower.
 Also keep in mind that if you’re looking for bearish reversals, you’ll need to scan for a negative percent change.
 When scanning solely based on price change and volume, it’s important to look at other technical indicators or news that could help confirm the suspected reversal.

-Exponential Moving Average (Daily, 8) is less than or equal to ANALYTIC Simple Moving Average (Daily, 9) by 1 % and Less
+Exponential Moving Average (Daily, 10) is less than or equal to ANALYTIC Simple Moving Average (Daily, 20) by 10% and more

 3. Key Reversal